 Park Terraco – killer views, have a beer and relax while taking in the sunset.

-Restaurants – so many great places to eat, you can wander around and fine one.
-These are a few favorites that we would go back too.
+Restaurants – so many great places to eat, you can wander around and find one.
+These are a few favorites that we would eat at again and again

 Faca & Garfo – a traditional Portuguese restaurant run by a very friendly couple who serve satisfying and delicious dishes such as grilled sardines, steak with cream and port sauce as well as codfish.